cescnghia/ADA2017/project/README.md

 General:

-- How fast trends travel on Twitter?
-After how much time the top trend changes?
+- After how much time the top trend changes?

 - Is there pattern of trends over time (rapid increase, rapid decrease, persistent trend.. ) according to topics?

+- Are certain trends connected to each other?

 Language differentiation: